Board and governance

 Sopheon’s culture is very open and this includes reaching out and seeking feedback and insights from our various stakeholders.
 In addition to the investor outreach described above, key practical elements of this philosophy for other stakeholders are given below.

-- As an office based business we have limited impact on the environment, however we are very conscious of and grateful to the communities in which we are located.
+As an office based business we have limited impact on the environment, however we have embarked on a project to measure our Scope 1 & 2 carbon footprint and to consider mitigation activities.
+We are also very conscious of and grateful to the communities in which we are located.
 All our offices are encouraged to dedicate working time to an activity that contributes to the community.
 For example, staff from one of our offices spent a morning at a women’s shelter and carried out extensive redecorations, and another office participated in a Toys for Tots drive, collecting gifts for needy children in the community.
+These group activities have been curtailed due to the pandemic and rising remote working, so we encourage staff to volunteer locally, and have also introduced a charitable contribution matching program.

 4. Embed effective risk management, considering both opportunities and threats, throughout the organisation